Advanced Smartphone & Tablet Acquisition

-The explosion in smartphone and tablet device ownership over recent years has been a mixed blessing for digital forensic units.
-On the one hand, iOS and Android devices can provide a wealth of information about the owner’s communication, associates and whereabouts; but at the same time the built-in security mechanisms provided by such devices often present a significant challenge.
+The prevalence of smartphone and tablet devices is a mixed blessing for digital forensic units.
+On the one hand, iPhone, iPad and Android devices can provide a wealth of information about the owner’s communication, associates and whereabouts; but at the same time the built-in security mechanisms provided by such devices often present a significant challenge.

 What you will learn

 By the end of the course, students will be able to:

 - Use adb commands to connect to, and recover data from Android devices

 - Crack passwords for “secure” applications using custom wordlists

 - Use data from the iOS keychain to decrypt data from vault & secure messaging apps

 - Identify the use of data hiding techniques on Android devices which may prevent data extraction via forensic tools

 - Explain & justify your actions in court